Lions’ Thornton draws 6-game ban from NFL

 The Detroit News

-Lions defensive tackle Khyri Thornton has been suspended for the first six regular-season games for violating the league’s substance abuse police, the NFL announced Tuesday.
+Lions defensive tackle Khyri Thornton has been suspended for the first six regular-season games for violating the league’s substance abuse policy, the NFL announced Tuesday.

 Thornton will be eligible to return following the Lions’ Week 6 game at the New Orleans Saints on Oct.
 15. He is eligible for offseason practices and exhibition games.